angus-c/waldo/README.md

 ```

-####Creating and using a bookmarklet
+####Installation: Creating and using a bookmarklet

-In you favorite browser creat a bookmark and as the page url paste the contents of `lib/find_min.js`.
-To use just select the bookmark while on target page and open up the JavaScript developer console - the utility will be accessible through the `find` object.
+In you favorite browser create a bookmark and as the page url paste the contents of `lib/find_min.js`.
+To use just select the bookmark while on target page and open up the JavaScript developer console - the utility will be accessible through the global `find` object.

 ####circular references